DevOps-Cloud-Team5/AttendanceCloudApp-backend/README.md

 # AttendanceCloudApp
-Migrate a classical application to the cloud
+Migrate a backend of classical application to the cloud